The best waterproof jackets 2023: robust and protective hardshells

 -

-An adjustable hood cinches tight around your head to keep it in place during high winds, and the unobtrusive peak works really well.
-We found it kept the rain out of our eyes when it was lashing down.
-The high collar also kept the rain from going down our front when it's zipped up, while an abrasion-resistant chin guard keeps it from rubbing.
-The low cut meant our bums stayed mostly dry whenever we perched on a wet rock or bench.
-Two hand pockets are big enough to easily stash a map or guidebook, and their stretchy mesh inner panels means the whole thing can pack inside either one making this a solid choice – if not the most stylish – for wet weather adventures, even when you’re trying to cut down on weight and bulk.
+The adjustable hood pulls in tight nicely around your head to keep it firmly in place during high winds.
+The low cut keeps you dry when sitting on wet rocks.
+Two hand pockets are big enough to easily stash a map or guidebook, and their stretchy mesh inner panels means the whole thing can pack inside either one making this a strong choice – if not the most stylish – for wet weather adventures, even when you’re trying to cut down on weight and bulk.

 Read our full Columbia OutDry Extreme Mesh Waterproof Hooded Shell Jacket review